vishal-chandra/AspenGrapher/README.md

 2. `cd AspenGrapher`
 3. `pip install -r requirements.txt`

-# Install WebDriver
-In order for selenium to be able to control Chrome programmatically, the ChromeDriver driver is required.
-It is available [here](https://chromedriver.storage.googleapis.com/index.html?path=2.44/).

-Extract the contents of the .zip file and place them into `usr/local/bin` on mac/linux or add the path to the file to PATH on windows

-# Define Credentials
+# Defining Credentials
+## Simple Usage
 In scraper.py, replace `os.getenv('ASPEN_USERNAME')` and `os.getenv('ASPEN_PASSWORD')` with your Aspen username and password, respectively.

+## If Contributing
+These methods avoid writing the login information into the code so they never appear on GitHub
-Alternatively, two bash/cmd environment variables named `ASPEN_USERNAME` and `ASPEN_PASSWORD` containing the account username and password, respectively,  can be set to avoid directly writing them into the code.
+1. Two bash/cmd environment variables named `ASPEN_USERNAME` and `ASPEN_PASSWORD` containing the account username and password, respectively, can be created.
+Scraper.py is already setup to handle this

+2. Alternatively, a text file called credentials.txt containing the login information can be added to the project folder.
+Scraper.py has to be modified to read the credentials from this file. "credentials.txt" has already been added to .gitignore

+# Chrome WebDriver
+Selenium uses Chrome to navigate and login to Apsen.
+For it to be able to control Chrome, a driver in the form of a binary executable is needed.

+## Troubleshooting
+Drivers for both Mac and Windows are provided in the chromedriver folder.
+If there is a problem or error, the drivers are available [here](https://chromedriver.storage.googleapis.com/index.html?path=2.44/).
+Extract the executable from the .zip file and place it into the [chromedriver](chromedriver) folder.
+Then update the file name in [scraper.py](Python/scraper.py) line 20 or 22 (depending on OS).